Should you require assistance during your time at the AMC/University of Tasmania, please visit the following webpages for further information:

 From time to time, you may have a personal problem or financial difficulties and these may impact upon your studies.
 If you have such problems, you should contact Student Support.
 You can find out about the services they offer and contact details by visiting the Student Adviser section.

 The administrators in AMC and the University work hard to ensure that the administrative aspects of your course are well managed and they are always ready to answer your questions and sort out any issue that might arise.
 The University Current Students web page provides links to a range of web pages that have been designed to assist you – the enrolments web page or the examinations web page, for example.
 Please try to resolve any issue you might have by following the links and information provided.
-However, if you have any concerns, or if you are unhappy with the way you have been dealt with, please contact the relevant National Centre:

 The University Accommodation Services webpage is a good starting point if you have any concerns about university accommodation or hospitality.
 The webpage provides links to the university staff members who are best placed to resolve the matter.